PhD Clinical and Health Psychology

 • Two references – some programmes require one of your references to be from your most recent academic institution, please check the degree finder for more information on your specific programme

 • Evidence of English language competency, regardless of your nationality or country of residence.
-This is not required by the application deadline, however it must be submitted before an unconditional offer can be made.
+We do not require this before the application deadline, but you must submit it before we can make an unconditional offer.

-• To find out more about our English language entry requirements, please visit the programme's Degree Finder page.
+• To find out more about our English language entry requirements, please visit the programme page on our Degree Finder.

 • If you are applying for the PhD by Distance you must also submit the PhD by Distance application form